 You will also need some liquid soap.
 Most people recommend using dishwashing liquid for this.
 They are kept in small bottles ready to be poured into the fibers.
 If you have only soap, grate flakes out of it and dissolve it in some water.

 You also need something to put pressure on the fiber mass like a potato masher or a rubbing tool to rub over the felt when the fibers are entangled.
 You can use a piece of sponge too.
 If there are things around your house with a soft ribbed surface you can use them.
 This is optional though – you can simply use your hand and a good amount of pressure.

-If you have chosen dry felting, you can buy a needle felting kit – this will contain necessary fibers, a number of needles, a surface for felting (to protect your tabletop) and finger covering to protect your fingers when you are jabbing at your fibers.
+If you have chosen dry felting, you can buy a needle felting kit – this will contain necessary fibers, a number of needles, a surface for felting (to protect your tabletop) and a covering to protect your hands when you are jabbing at your fibers.
 The top fibers when jabbed at by the needles goes through the bottom fibers matting the whole thing together.